 About Paw Paw

-Located in the heart of Michigan’s wine country, this quaint town offers wineries, fine dining, antiques and more.
+Located in the heart of Michigan’s wine country, the quaint town of Paw Paw has wineries, fine dining, and antique shops.

-History buffs, fine diners, wine connoisseurs, and nature lovers alike can find plenty to do in Paw Paw.
+History buffs, fine diners, wine connoisseurs, and nature lovers can find plenty to do in Paw Paw.
 Four village buildings are listed on the National Register of Historic Places.
-Meanwhile, thanks to local culinary schools, professionally-trained chefs own and operate many of the community’s restaurants, making fine dining available at small-town prices.
+Meanwhile, thanks to local culinary schools, professionally-trained chefs own and operate many of the community’s restaurants, making fine dining available at local, highly revered establishments.

-Paw Paw is located approximately 25 miles east of Lake Michigan and 20 miles from Kalamazoo.
+Paw Paw is approximately 25 miles east of Lake Michigan and 20 miles from Kalamazoo.
 It is conveniently located next to I-94.
-M-40 (Michigan Highway) runs through the town, providing access south to Indiana, and north towards I-196.
+M-40 runs through the town, providing access to Indiana and north towards I-196.